Oralism: Schools

+In 1867, the Clarke School for the Deaf in Northampton, Massachusetts, was the first school to start teaching in this manner.
 Before the Clarke School for the Deaf (now the Clarke School for Hearing and Speech) made its mark in deaf American education in the 1860s, there was a popular support of manualism.
 Manual language soon became a less popular choice for deaf education due to the new Darwinist perspective.
 Clarke School for the Deaf in 1867 became a "mainstream service" for deaf students through creating a "learn to listen" mentality.
 This was done through the proper training of educators in auditory/oral education.

 Since its start, Clarke School has expanded and provided support for oral communication within deaf education and policy.

 It has been remarked that, in the United States, the better-funded northern schools switched to oralism while their poorer southern counterparts kept signing because it was difficult to hire new oralist teachers.

 Policy

 In relation to the early 16th-century oralism in Spain, 19th-century oralists viewed oral language as a superior form of communication.
 Gardiner Green Hubbard, Horace Mann, Samuel Gridley Howe and Alexander Graham Bell were popular supporters of oralism and its impact on deaf education and services.
 Until the end of the 19th century, many educators of deaf America were deaf themselves.
 However, oralists like Alexander Graham Bell began to wield increasing influence.
 Bell and others believed in deaf assimilation with the mainstream hearing world.
 Bell also believed that sign language was an instrument of imprisonment and that its use prevented the "gesturer" from being a "true American".
 Bell had no opinion regarding whether or whom deaf people should marry.
 By contrast, negative eugenicists sought to stop the spread of "bad genes" through invasive measures such as mandatory placement in institutions or sterilization.
 Bell believed oralism was "an attractive option to sterilization".
 To Bell, implementation of oralism meant the possibility of a mainstream and "normal" life for deaf individuals.

 In 1878, the International Congress on the Education of the Deaf (ICED) met in Paris to discuss the use of sign language and other issues within deaf education.
 During the congregation, no Deaf members were allowed to testify.
-In 1880, the ICED met again in Milan with 164 educators attending with one of them being deaf.
+The ICED met again in 1880, in Milan with 164 educators attending with one of them being deaf.
 This meeting created the solely oralist classroom preventing any form of sign language from being used.
+Moreover, deaf teachers were widely disallowed from teaching deaf children.
 After the Milan conference, the Deaf community referred to this time in history as "the dark ages for deaf education in America".